nathan-lioe/SkinScan/README.md

 streamlit run app.py

 ````````

-Upload or take a picture.
+### **Make a prediction**
+To make a prediction with our fine-tuned model.You need to upload or take a picture on the Steamlit app.
+The results will be shown below.